Egypt: 5,000 Years of "You Have To See This"

 How Much Does Egypt Cost?

-Egypt is one of the most affordable destinations you’ll find.
-Here’s a realistic breakdown so you can plan without surprises.
+Egypt is one of the most affordable destinations you'll find.
+Here's a realistic daily breakdown, in pounds with dollars, euros and Egyptian pounds alongside.

 Backpacker